luanti-org/contentdb/app/flatpages/policy_and_guidance.md

 Packages must not contain obfuscated code.

-## 9. Reporting Violations

-Please click "Report" on the package page.

-## 10. Version Control System
+## 9. Version Control System

 For mods, and games a version control system (such as git) is required.
 Texture packs are currently exempt.

+## Reporting Violations

+Please click "Report" on the package page.